- About MRL

 Property Taxes Assessed: $9 Million

 MRL is one of the independently operated Washington Companies, founded by Montana industrialist Dennis R. Washington.
 As the nation's eighth largest railroad, it is headquartered in Missoula, Montana and is privately held.
 Major freight classification yards and car repair shops are situated at Laurel and Missoula.
 The majority of the locomotive maintenance is done at a repair facility in Livingston.

-Montana Rail Link connects with the Burlington Northern & Santa Fe Railway (BNSF) at Laurel and Garrison, Montana as well as Spokane, Washington.
+Montana Rail Link connects with the BNSF Railway at Laurel and Garrison, Montana as well as Spokane, Washington.
 The majority of MRL’s main line is single track with passing sidings and is controlled by Centralized Traffic Control from the Transportation Center in Missoula.
 The railroad is one of two operating within the Washington Companies.
 The other, Southern Railway of British Columbia (SRY Rail Link), is also a Class II based in New Westminster, B.C., Canada.